Faxanadu: Gameplay

 Faxanadu is a side scrolling action role playing game, sometimes classified as a metroidvania.
-Players guide the hero through a screen-by-screen series of fields, towns, and dungeons.
-The hero can walk, jump, and climb ladders – all typical characteristics of a platform game.
-Along the way, he may also purchase usable items with gold, equip and use bladed weapons against enemies, equip armor, and cast magic projectiles.
+The player guides the hero through a screen-by-screen series of fields, towns, and dungeons.
+The hero can walk, jump, and climb ladders that are all typical characteristics of a platform game.
+Along the way, he may also purchase usable items with gold, equip and use bladed weapons against enemies, wear armor, and cast magic projectiles.
 In addition, he can access information regarding the game's events by speaking with townsfolk or by consulting other sources.

 The limits of physical damage the hero can sustain from enemies is tracked by a life bar, and the magical power he can exert is tracked by a magic bar.
-These are listed on the top of the screen along with total experience, total gold, time (for items with a timed duration), and the currently held item.
+These are listed on the top of the screen along with total experience, gold amount, time (for items with a timed duration), and the currently held item.

-When the hero defeats an enemy, it usually leaves behind gold or life-giving bread, and the hero gains a set amount of experience.
+When the hero defeats an enemy, it usually leaves behind gold or life-giving bread.
+The hero also gains a set amount of experience.
 Experience points help increase the hero's rank.
-Occasionally, an enemy will also drop an item, some of which activate specific effects when touched and some of which can be stored for later use.
+Occasionally, an enemy will also drop an item; some activate specific effects when touched, while others may be stored for later use.

 The game utilizes a password system.
 Passwords, or "mantras" as they are known in the game, can be obtained from church-dwelling Gurus.
 Gurus also bestow ranks to the hero when he meets certain experience totals; these determine the amounts of experience and gold a player will possess upon resuming a game via password.

-Because of its use of statistics, reliance on story, thematic basis upon medieval fantasy, and provision of interactive NPCs, many observers have classified Faxanadu as a role-playing video game.

 Development

 Jun Chikuma composed the music for the game and was assisted by Hudson Soft's sound programmer, Toshiaki Takimoto.
 Chikuma, working with just the tone generator of the NES which had only three channels, used her background in jazz technique to create melodic movements and express chord progression.
-The team gave her full freedom "from general directions to sound-making details.
-I was able to work quite freely under these good circumstances.”
+The team gave her full freedom "from general directions to sound-making details", and Jun said that in these good circumstances she was able to work quite freely.